novaProjectV/nova-browser/README.md

 Passwords live in macOS Keychain; no export of secrets.
 Strict Shield may break sites; toggle off if something misbehaves.

-English UI: 50% complete at the moment
+English UI: 70% complete at the moment

+I'll post the browser here soon